IMSoley/tasawwuf/README.md

 * Kashf al-Asrar: The Unveiling of the Mysteries by Rashid al-Din Maybudi [[Amazon](https://amzn.to/388b33V), [PDF](https://www.altafsir.com/Books/kashf.pdf)]
 * The Message of the Qur'an by Muhammad Asad [[Amazon](https://amzn.to/2NT2Eus), [PDF](http://www.muhammad-asad.com/Message-of-Quran.pdf)]
 * Sufi Commentaries on the Qur'an in Classical Islam [[Amazon](https://amzn.to/38TzEtG), [PDF](http://library.lol/main/53DDB64B397D2A064C9E601E3D02BC9C)]
+* The Lamp of Mysteries: A Commentary on the Light Verse of the Quran

 ### Lectures